IABTechLab/uid2-web-integrations/localtest/setup.md

 Your `hosts` file provides local DNS overrides.
 We use it so you can visit the fake domains in your browser using their domain names.

-On Windows:
+### Windows
-Open `C:\Windows\System32\drivers\etc\hosts` in a text editor.
-You might need admin permissions - you can either give your user write permission on the file or run your text editor as admin.
+- Open `C:\Windows\System32\drivers\etc\hosts` in a text editor.
+- You might need admin permissions - you can either give your user write permission on the file or run your text editor as admin.

-On Mac & Linux:
+### MacOS
-Edit `/etc/hosts` using a text editor.
-You will probably need sudo access.
+- Edit `/etc/hosts` using a text editor.
+- You will probably need sudo access.

 Add one entry for each site defined in `siteDetails.js` pointing to `127.0.0.1`.
 Do not edit/remove other parts of the file!
 Currently, that looks like this: